samvaughton/caddy-netlify-redirects/README.md

 # caddy-netlify-redirects
 Enables Caddy to use Netlify's `_redirect` file format

+This module tries to replicate the way Netlify's _redirects file works.

+It does support:

+   - Host redirection
+   - Path redirection
+   - Other status codes such as `410 Gone` (with a redirect after returning the 410)

+It does not (currently) support:

+   - Header matching
+   - Query string matching
+   - HTTP -> HTTPS redirection

+If you wish to add these features, please open an issue/PR.

 ## Building via Docker

 As an example, within a dockerfile you can build Caddy with this custom module: